z9luo/BSML-mbeddr/README.md

 4. Right click on your model, and create an implementation module (say "ImpModule") as well as a build configuration.
 5. For the following step, MPS will occasionally show errors which can be fixed by _intention, such as create type size configuration and import denpendency language module.
 Use Alt+Enter to apply intentions.
 6. Import model _SM_Header and specify it as imports for ImpModule.
 Note that due to MPS's issue, you must REBUILD the project after import it into ImpModule.
 Otherwise it won't take effect.
 7. Then you can write the real stuff in ImpModule!
-Create the statem-achine model, create a message queue, and write a main function to trigger the state machine.
+Create the statem-achine model, write a main function to trigger the state machine, as well as create a message queue.
+In this example, a Glib asynchronous queue is created and interface functions get_in_event()/put_in_event() are binded to the model.
 8. Write your configuration file, which should be like follow:
 9. After building your solution, open a terminal and direct to {Project_Root}/solutions/{Solution_Name}/source_gen/{Solution_Name}/{Model_Name}, you will see a bunch of familiar .c and .h files, together with a Makefile.
 Make the source and run the binary, and you can see the result.